Urezzzer/ViT-for-Image-Captioning/README.md

 * ViT for Masked-Image Modeling in Image2Seq

-* ViT for Masked-Image Modeling in Full Transformer Architectures.
+* ViT for Masked-Image Modeling in Full Transformer Architecture.

 Trained on [COCO 2017 Dataset](https://cocodataset.org/#home)